"That son of a bitch!”

 Quinn didn’t have to say it.
 Hope knew what her family and the pack thought of her; She was the weak link.

 Her grandmother, mother, and older sister were all outspoken, sassy, and equipped with a backbone of steel.
 They were dragonesses that could scorch the world if the urge struck them.
-Their talons were determination, their wings were perseverance and their voice flames.
 Hope, however, was born without a spark.
 She was the silence of ashes, while the other women in her family were the growling of fire.

 Her submissiveness and forgiving nature brought an end to her family’s legacy of strong women, and she hated herself for it.

 Quinn’s frustration continued its wake.
 She stomped back and forth, feeling the anger that Hope was supposed to be feeling.
-The older sister was extremely protective, so she became the human embodiment of wrath whenever someone disrespected Hope.
+The older sister was extremely protective, so she had no tolerance for disrespect.

 “Just let it go, Quinn.
 I forgive him.”